mrky/incode-project-6/README.md

 ## Coding conventions

 Use 'single' quotes in JavaScript files.
+Use 'single' quotes and lowercase inside CSS files.
-Use all lowercase and "double" quotes inside HTML and CSS files.
+Use all lowercase and "double" quotes inside HTML files.
 Use kebab-case to name HTML attributes.
-For example, if an name="confirm-password" instead of name='confirmPassword'
+For example, if name="confirm-password" instead of name='confirmPassword'.

+## EJS

+For each ejs file loaded include the header at the top of the file and the footer at the bootom.
+Like so:

+- <%- include('partials/header') %>
+- <page content>
+- <%- include('partials/footer') %>

+The header file opens a div tag that is later closed in the footer file.
+All page content will go inside this div.
+Using Bootstrap.